Thanigaivelen/Thanigaivelen/README.md

     </td>
     <td width="50%" valign="top">
       <h3>Interfaces With Strong Product Taste</h3>
       <p>I value clarity, hierarchy, and usability.
-Good software should not only work — it should also feel deliberate and easy to trust.</p>
+Good software should not only work, it should also feel deliberate and easy to trust.</p>
     </td>
   </tr>
 </table>